ninjaaron/lazydots/README.rst

 בית and anything with a dual ending.
-This is usually what you want, but you will have to make exceptions for segolats with medial gutterals like פַּחַד, which requeirs you to write ``pAchad``, or those occupational words like גָּנָב, which will be ``ganAv``.
+This is usually what you want, but you will have to make exceptions for segolats with medial gutterals like פַּחַד, which requeirs you to write ``pAchad``, or those occupational words like גַּנָּב, which will be ``gannAv``.
 There are, of course, others places that will need to be ammended with capital 'A'.

 For lazydots to do its job, you still have to know where things like